EvgeniyTyupa/train/README.md

 In order to deploy the application you need:
 - in the console, from 2 folders, front and back, write the "npm install" command.
-- in the back folder, create a config folder and create a keys.js file in it
+- get .env file from developer to connect db

 Application launch:
 - in the console, from 2 folders, front and back, write the "npm start" command.